ScienceParkStudyGroup/master-advanced-forensics/README.md

 	- [Inspiration](#inspiration)

 <!-- /MarkdownTOC -->

-# Contents
-1. Episode 01: introduction to dataset #1 (gene expression in human tissues)
-2. Episode 02: EDA (distribution of values using boxplots, correlations)
-3. Episode 03: PCA
-4. Episode 04:
-5. Episode 05: introduction to dataset #2 (epigenetic marks and its relation to age)
-6. Episode 06: finding

 # Preview changes to the lesson locally
 The lesson website is built through Github and Jekyll.